 For people having financial difficulties, a large credit card payment could make the situation worse.
 If you don’t make the minimum monthly payment, the bank could put negative marks on your credit report.
 Since payment history makes up 35% of your credit score, late payments could dramatically lower your score.

 Learn more about ways to improve your credit score.

 Limit how much cash you can withdraw

 Most credit cards place a maximum on the size of cash advances.
 These limits are based on your credit limit and your available credit.
 Some card issuers also have a maximum dollar amount allowed.

-Typically, you can access up to 30% of your credit card’s limit with a cash advance.
-A person with a $15,000 credit limit could not get more than $4,500 with a cash advance from their credit card.
+→ Typically, you can access up to 30% of your credit card’s limit with a cash advance.
+So a person with a $15,000 credit limit could not get more than $4,500 with a cash advance from their credit card.

 Additionally, you need to have available credit in order for your cash advance to be approved.
 If you only have $2,000 available credit, you cannot withdraw more than that.

 Getting a cash advance from your credit card may be quick and easy, but it can be expensive and affect your credit.
 Consider these options instead to save money on fees and interest charges when you need money quickly.